PanJiaChen/vue-element-admin-site/docs/es/guide/advanced/error.md

 ```

 ::: warning
 One thing that needs special attention here is that the `404` page must be loaded last.
-If you put `404` in the constantRouterMap , then the following page will be blocked to `404`.
+If you put `404` in the constantRoutes , then the following page will be blocked to `404`.
 See the problem for details [addRoutes when you've got a wildcard route for 404s does not work](https://github.com/vuejs/vue-router/issues/1176)
 :::

 **401**